muhammadyasir-dev/klush/README.md

 ## Windows

-ditch it god knows how to set path.
+God knows how to set paths on trash windows.

 ## Under the hood